boschrexroth/ctrlx-automation-sdk/doc/setup_qemu_ubuntu.md

 * Change to the SDK folder __public/scripts/environment__
 * Call create-new-vm-amd64-proxy.bat D:\qemuvm\amd64-proxy-1

-All neccessary files for this new VM are copied into the destination folder.
+All necessary files for this new VM are copied into the destination folder.

+Notice:

+The aarch64 .bat/.sh__ files are obsolete and should not be used.

 ## Running a QEMU Virtual Machine

 ### Start the QEMU Virtual Machine

-To start the QEMU VM instance change to its installation folder.
+To start the QEMU VM instance change to its installation folder and run one of these script files:

-You should find one of this scripts according your VM properties (architecture, proxy usage or not):

-* __launch-aarch64-noproxy.bat, .sh__: AARCH64 VM with direct internet access
-* __launch-aarch64-proxy.bat, .sh__: AARCH64 VM using a proxy server
-* __launch-amd64-noproxy.bat, .sh__: AMD64 VM with direct internet access
+* __launch-amd64-noproxy.bat, .sh__: If the VM has direct internet access
-* __launch-amd64-proxy.bat, .sh__: AMD64 VM using a proxy server
+* __launch-amd64-proxy.bat, .sh__: If the VM has to use a proxy server on the host computer

-In our Windows example start:

-    launch-amd64-proxy.bat

 The VM is started as console application, you can see the trace output.

-We recomment to __not use this console directly__ because a lot of shell functions are not supported.
+We recommend to __not use this console directly__ because a lot of shell functions are not supported.

 During first boot a lot of software will be installed - so please be patient.

 If this process is finished the VM will shutdown.
+Just run the launch script to restart the VM.

 ### Network Connection to your QEMU Virtual Machine

 From the point of view of your host computer, the VM does not have own network interface cards.
 Services running on the VM are available via __port forwarding__.

-This port forwarding is configured in the launch... script, per default only port 22 (SSH) is forwarded:
+This port forwarding is configured in the launch... script with one or more __hostfwd=__ settings e.g.:

--netdev user,id=eth0,__hostfwd=tcp::10022-:22__
+    -netdev user,id=eth0,hostfwd=tcp::10022-:22

-Port 10022 of the host is forwarded to port 22 (SSH) of the VM.
+Here port 10022 of the host is forwarded to port 22 (SSH) of the VM.
 If port 10022 is used on the host the VM will not start.
 In this case please enter a free host port number in the launch script e.g. 20022.

-Further ports can be forwarded just extend this line e.g. -netdev user,id=eth0,hostfwd=tcp::10022-:22,__hostfwd=tcp::502-:502__
+For forwarding further ports e.g. __502 (Modbus)__ just extend this line e.g.:

+    -netdev user,id=eth0,hostfwd=tcp::10022-:22,hostfwd=tcp::502-:502

 !!!
 Important
     From your host computer a SSH connection can be established using __127.0.0.1:10022__